 - It is common to say “you commit a robbery” or “commit a murder”.
-The word “committed” reinforces the stigma associated with suicide.
-When you look at the reasons for the increased risk of suicide, is it necessary to add to the pain and grief survivors of suicide death experience?
+We no longer say “committed suicide”.
+The word “committed” reinforces the stigma associated with suicide; which was decriminalised in 1972 in Canada.

 Died by suicide:

 - It is common to hear “my child died of cancer” or “my husband died in a car accident”.
-When talking about suicide death, saying “my child died by suicide” opens the door to grieve without being judged by others.
-As a society, the words we choose to use shape the meaning and intent of the meaning being implied.
+When talking about suicide death, saying “my child died by suicide” sometimes, opens the door to grieving without being judged by others.
+As a society, the words we choose to use are powerful.

 Family history of suicide loss: